danielgaskell/scc/doc/s_desk.md

 * `TITLE_CONFIRM`: title the box "Confirmation"
 * `MSGBOX_ICON`: use a custom icon

-`icon` is the address of a 24x24 custom icon image, in 4-color SGX format.
-If `icon` = 0, a default icon will be used.
-The variable `_symicon` stores the address of the application's main 4-color icon.
+When using `MSGBOX_ICON`, the parameter `icon4` holds the address of a 24x24 icon image in 4-color SGX format, and `icon16` holds the address of a 24x24 icon image in 16-color SGX format.
+Note that it is legal to provide only a 4-color icon (leaving `icon16` = 0), but it is **not** legal to provide only a 16-color icon; if a 16-color icon is provided, a fallback 4-color icon must also be provided.
+(Custom icons can be created using the included [`gfx2sgx`](graphics.md#converting-images) tool.
+To use the application's main icon, we can use the system variables `_symicon4` and `_symicon16`, which hold the addresses of the 4-color and 16-color icons, respectively.)

 `modalWin` specifies the address of a `Window` data record that should be declared modal, if any; this window will not be able to be focused until the message box is closed.
 If `modalWin` = 0, no window will be declared modal.